OpenShift SDN

 The DNS operator runs DNS services and uses Core DNS.
 The pods use the internal Core DNS server for DNS resolution.
 The pod’s DNS name server is automatically set to the Core DNS.
 OpenShift provides its internal DNS, implemented via Core DNS and dnsmasq for service discovery.
 The dnsmasq is a lightweight DNS forwarder that provides DNS.

 DNS in the Openshift is a layered approach.
-Originally DNS in Kubernetes is used for service discovery.
+Originally, DNS in Kubernetes was used for service discovery.
 The problem was solved a long time ago.
-DNS was the answer for service discovery back then, as it still is now.
+DNS was the answer for service discovery back then, and it still is.
 Service Discovery means an application or service inside; it can reference a service by name, not an IP address.
-The pods deployed represent microservices and have a Kubernetes service in front of them, pointing to these pods and discovering these by DNS name.
-So the service is transparent.
-The internal DNS manages this in Kubernetes; originally, it was SKYDNS, KubeDNS, and now its Core DNS.

 The DNS Operator has several roles: